zalavariandris/PyVideoPlayer/README.md

 # PyVideoPlayer

-This is a simple work in progress image sequence player built with python3 pyside6 and opencv.
+This is a simple work in progress image sequence player built with python3 pyside6, opencv and OpenImageIO.

 ## TODO features
 - [x] open files directly with UI